Team Speedway Under-21 World Championship

-The Team Speedway Under-21 World Championship is a speedway competition to determine the World Championship for national Under-21 teams.
-The sport's equivalent of the Under-21 World Cup in football, as of 2022 the title is awarded to the winners of SON2, the Under-21 division of the Speedway of Nations.
+The Team Speedway Under-21 World Championship is a speedway competition to determine the World Championship for national Under-21 teams (the sport's equivalent of the Under-21 World Cup in football).

+As of 2022, the event has been known as the Speedway of Nations 2, the Under-21 division of the Speedway of Nations.
 The first edition of the competition was in 2005 prior to its incorporation with the Speedway of Nations.

-Poland has dominated the competition winning the title record 15 times.
+Poland has dominated the competition winning the title record 17 times.